cern-eos/eos/doc/configuration/quarkdb.rst

 Installation
 ------------

 We currently provide RPMs for QuarkDB on CentOS 7.

-Configure first the repository file `/etc/yum.repos.d/quarkdb.repo`:
+You need to configure first a YUM repository file `/etc/yum.repos.d/quarkdb.repo`:

 .. code-block:: bash